Common questions for Northern Territory (NT) Government visa nomination and general skilled migration visa nomination.

 I want to find an employer to sponsor me, can you help?

 No, MigrationNT does not provide a recruitment service and cannot assist you in finding employment in the NT.
 However we do have information on looking for jobs in the Northern Territory.

 What is a skills assessment and where can I obtain that?

 A skills assessment is an independent assessment of whether you have the skills and / or experience to undertake an occupation in Australia.
 There are a number of skills assessments for different purposes.
 A skills assessment for migration purposes is required to apply for NT Government general skilled migration nomination.
-For information about which skills assessment body provides an assessment for your occupation, go to the Department of Immigration and Border Protection website.
+For information about which skills assessment body provides an assessment for your occupation, go to the Department of Home Affairs website.

 Do my documents have to be officially translated?